About Falefa Falls

 Falefa Falls was another swimming hole type waterfall, which promised to offer relief from the stifling humidity of Samoa.

-While I’ve noticed in the literature that it was possible to view this waterfall for free from a side road (which we didn’t do), we paid to have access to a more frontal view of the falls as well as the chance to swim up to the falls itself.
+That said, we paid to have access to a more frontal view of the falls (as shown above) as well as the chance to swim up to the falls itself.

 Speaking of the falls, I’m guessing that it was on the order of about 10-15m so it had a modest size.